irungentoo/toxcore/README.md

             "friends" list: A list containing the node_ids of all our "friends" or clients we want to connect to.
                             Also contains the ip addresses + port + node_ids + timestamp(of last ping like in the client list) of the 8 clients closest (mathematically see bittorrent doc) to each "friend"

+            Two pinged lists:
+                -One for storing a list of ips along with their ping_ids and a timestamp for the ping requests -One for storing a list of ips along with their ping_ids and a timestamp for the get nodes requests Entries in the pinged lists expire after 5 seconds.
+                If one of the lists becomes full, the expire rate reduces itself one second or the new ping takes the place of the oldest one.

             Entries in client list and "friends" list expire after 300 seconds without ping response.
             Each client stores a maximum of 32 entries in its client list.